Endura

 Dumbbell Lying Triceps Extensions Strength Standards Calculator

-Under strict Dumbbell Lying Triceps Extensions standards, Novice starts around 0.18x bodyweight for men and 0.10x for women, while Elite starts around 0.64x for men and 0.44x for women.
+Under strict Dumbbell Lying Triceps Extensions strength standards, Novice starts around 0.18x bodyweight for men and 0.10x for women, while Elite starts around 0.64x for men and 0.44x for women.

 Understanding Your Dumbbell Lying Triceps Extensions Strength Score